-The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "nongenerator" sites because waste is no longer generated at these sites.
+The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites because waste is no longer generated at these sites.

 Ames Laboratory is registered with the EPA as a Small Quantity Generator (SQG) of Hazardous Waste.
 Prior to 2006, the Laboratory was a Large Quantity Generator and was required to submit a biennial report (aka: Hazardous Waste Report) of RCRA waste removed from the facility.
-The report was last completed and submitted to the EPA, in January 2006 for the 2005 calendar year.
+The report was last completed and submitted to the EPA in January 2006 for the 2005 calendar year.

 The Laboratory generates small amounts of radioactive low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-There were no LLW shipments in 2018.
-LLW is shipped offsite for disposal every 6-8 years.
-The last shipment occurred in July 2012.
+There was one LLW shipment in 2019.

 The Laboratory disposed of RCRA waste at an out-of-state EPA permitted facility through a contracted vendor.
-There were two shipments of RCRA hazardous waste in 2018 from both the main campus SQG and VSQG.
+There were three shipments of RCRA hazardous waste in 2019 from both the main campus SQG and VSQG.

-Sanitary waste is disposed of through the University's sanitary sewer system which is treated at the City of Ames' wastewater treatment plant.
+Sanitary waste is disposed of through the University's sanitary sewer system, which is treated at the City of Ames' wastewater treatment plant.
 Solid waste is sent to the City of Ames Resource Recovery Plant for processing and energy recovery.

-The Laboratory had no underground storage tanks (USTs) in 2018.
+The Laboratory had no underground storage tanks (USTs) in 2019.
 One aboveground, double walled diesel tank with interstitial leak detection is in place for two backup generators.
-Additionally, the backup generator that serves the SIF has a double walled diesel tank.
-There were no leaks or container integrity problems noted in the tanks' monthly inspections in 2018.
+There were no leaks or container integrity problems noted in the tank's monthly inspections in 2019.